 The horizontal axis of the graph shows frequency, or pitch, measured in

-left to right, like a piano keyboard.
+to right, like a piano keyboard.

-The vertical axis, often labeled "HL" for "hearing level," graphs the loudness
+The vertical axis, often labeled HL for hearing level, graphs the loudness

 of the test signal, measured in decibels (dB).
 Softer levels are recorded

-toward the top of the graph and louder levels at the bottom.
+toward the top of the graph, and louder levels at the bottom.

-aids will be most appropriate for the patient and also is used later in the programming and adjustment process.
+aids will be most appropriate for the patient and also is used later during

+the programming and adjustment process.

 Levels of Loss

 The severity of hearing loss is determined by how loud the tone needs to

 91 and above Profound hearing loss

-When hearing is impaired, often some pitches can be heard better than others.
+When hearing is impaired, some pitches can often be heard better than others.